DSC-WAV/facdev22-demo/README.md

 # facdev22-demo
-demostrating how to use GitHub
+demonstrating how to use GitHub

+The list of participants in this demo are:

+- Ethan M. Meyers